View Featured Offers >>

 Description Possible Causes Recommendation

-I see signal in all channels, but it is much weaker than expected.
+I see signal in all channels, but it's much weaker than expected.
 SignalStar reagents and solutions are viscous.
-It is possible there was insufficient mixing of the SignalStar solutions, particularly Amplification Solution 1 and Amplification Solution 2.
+It's possible there was insufficient mixing of the SignalStar solutions, particularly Amplification Solution 1 and Amplification Solution 2.
 Combine all SignalStar kit components using low retention pipette tips and rotate end-over-end for 20 min at room temperature.

 Residual Amplification Solution 1 may have remained after the wash steps prior to applying Amplification Solution 2.
-Ensure that each slide is completely immersed in dH2O and that the excess liquid is removed from the surface of the tissue via flicking prior to applying the amplification solution.
+Ensure that each slide is completely immersed in dH2O and that the excess liquid is removed from the surface of the tissue by flicking the slide prior to applying the amplification solution.

 Insufficient washing of solutions on the BOND RX autostainer.
-Ensure all wash steps are selected as “Open” in the BOND RX software as outlined in the protocol.
+Ensure all wash steps are selected as “Open” in the BOND RX software as outlined in the BOND RX protocol.

 Fluorescent signal may be diminished if slides are not imaged within 8 hr of staining.
 Ensure that slides are imaged as soon as possible after staining, within 8 hr max.